 You can begin depreciating the value of the entire rental property as soon as the rental home is ready for tenants and you hold it out for rent, even if you don’t yet have any tenants.
 In general, you depreciate the value of the home itself (but not the portion of the cost attributable to land) over 27.5 years.
 You’ll have to stop depreciating once you recover your cost or you stop renting out the home, whichever comes first.

-Depreciation is a valuable tax break, but the calculations can be tricky and the exceptions many.
+Depreciation is a valuable tax benefit, but the calculations can be tricky.
 Read IRS Publication 946, “How to Depreciate Property,” for additional information, and use Form 4562 come tax time.
 You may need to consult a tax adviser.

 Profits and Losses on Rental Homes

 The rent you collect from your tenant every month counts as income.
-You offset that income, and lower your tax bill, by deducting your rental home expenses including depreciation.
-If, for example, you received $9,600 rent during the year and had expenses of $4,200, then your taxable rental income would be $5,400 ($9,600 in rent minus $4,200 in expenses).
+You offset that income and lower your tax bill by deducting your rental home expenses including depreciation.
+If, for example, you received $9,600 in rent during the year and had expenses of $4,200, then your taxable rental income would be $5,400 ($9,600 in rent minus $4,200 in expenses).